Mobarak Hossain Khan: Career and awards

-He visited many countries including USA, U. K., China, Canada, Colombia, France, Germany, Japan, North Korea, Indonesia, Thailand, Hong Kong, Singapore, Spain, Kuwait, Iran, India, Pakistan, and Australia as a leader of cultural delegation, and also as an expert on radio, Saarc, Unesco, as well as on classical music.
+Khan visited many countries including USA, U. K., China, Canada, Colombia, France, Germany, Japan, North Korea, Indonesia, Thailand, Hong Kong, Singapore, Spain, Kuwait, Iran, India, Pakistan, and Australia as a leader of cultural delegation, and also as an expert on radio, SAARC, UNESCO, as well as on classical music.

-Mobarak Hossain Khan and his wife Fauzia Khan were involved in planning, research and hosting a popular TV musical program on NTV, named Bajo ebong Bajao, which features Nazrul Sangeet with the sangat (co-performance) of sitar, sarod, and other classical instruments.
+Khan and his wife Fauzia Yasmin were involved in planning, research and hosting a popular TV musical program on NTV, named Bajo ebong Bajao, which features Nazrul Sangeet with the sangat (co-performance) of sitar, sarod, and other classical instruments.

 Academics

-Khan was a visiting lecturer of College of Music, Dhaka, Bangladesh, and associated with the Department of Drama and Music of Dhaka University and Rajshahi University.
-He earned his M. A. in History from Dhaka University.
+Khan was a visiting lecturer of College of Music, Dhaka, Bangladesh, and associated with the Department of Drama and Music of the University of Dhaka and University of Rajshahi.

 Books

-Mobarak Hossain Khan wrote a total of 137 books, 3 of them are in English.
-He also contributed to the 'Banglapedia' (the National Encyclopedia of Bangladesh) published by the Asiatic Society of Bangladesh.
+Khan wrote a total of 137 books, 3 of them are in English.
+He also contributed to the Banglapedia, the national encyclopedia of Bangladesh, published by the Asiatic Society of Bangladesh.

-His three books on Music in English are:
+Khan's three books on music in English are: